autosoft-dev/tree-hugger/README.md

 # tree-hugger
 Mining source code repositories at scale easily.
 Tree-hugger is a light-weight, high level library which provides Pythonic APIs  to mine recursively trough Github repositories.
-Tree-hugger is built on top of tree-sitter and covers Python and PHP source code.
+Tree-hugger is built on top of tree-sitter.

 Covered languages:
 * Python